Fukagawa Edo Museum

 In the permanent exhibit area are a village and a partial canal.
 It is complete with a boat, a fire watchtower, alleys, businesses, and houses.
 They all contain common implements from the period.
 An animatronic cat even purrs at you from a rooftop!

 Considering all the exhibits, it is excellent.
-It is very authentic.
+It is authentic.
 Some people compare it to the Shitamachi Museum in Ueno.
 The eras they examine are different, though.

 The exhibits have everything.
 In one of the shops, you’ll find all sorts of vegetables on display.
 And in another place, you’ll find grains, and yet in another, you’ll find a stall selling tempura.
 It would be great if they had real stuff on sale there!